mrakgr/The-Spiral-Language/readme.md

 Hopefully, now moving, creating and deleting files in the editor should be completely stable.

 I've changed how records are inferred as well.
 From here on out as a matter of principle, every time the compiler throws up an exception in the console that should be considered a compiler error in need of fixing.
 Please report any that you stumble upon.

+# 4/13/2021

+I've done a redesign of the core library and named it `core2` that now comes bundled with the plugin. `core` is legacy as of now.
+I should replace it completely, but I do not have the energy to spare in modifying all the test cases and the documentation here.
+The main reason for the revamp is that I realized that I do need generic array operations, otherwise I will need to copy paste the array module functions for regular arrays, resizable arrays, and in the future inverse arrays.
+2 copy pastes is borderline for me already, but anymore than that is too much for my taste and is just invitation for bugs to come in.

+The new arrays have the dimension parameter, and there are extremely generic array operations in `am.generic` module now which I use to implement the more restricted ones in the `am` (array module) module itself.
+In the new core, the array types are `a 'dim 'el` where `dim` is the dimension type and `el` is the usual element.

+I wracked my brain whether to go down this route, because adding an extra type arg to primitive arrays would complicate things a lot for beginners and make the type inference harder for the compiler thereby making annotations necessary in places where they wouldn't be otherwise, but I had to yield to in the end.
+Ultimately, the biggest problem is that Spiral has to support multiple backends.
+On the .NET side, arrays have signed 32-bit indexing, create and length.
+The Cython side?
+Unsigned 64-bit.
+This is a huge headache and who knows what other backends in the future might need.

 # The Spiral Language